Bitbuy Review: Complete Exchange Overview

 If your question is more routine in nature then you would be surprised by what information you can glean from their FAQ section.
 This is shown above and can be reached here.
 You can also submit a ticket from this support portal should you be that way inclined.

 If you have decided that you would like to try Bitbuy then you will need to create an account and complete their registration process.
 You can follow the sign-up link here.
 You will then be asked how you would like to sign up.
 We chose to sign up via email.

 Here you should insert your details.
 If you were referred by a friend and they did not give you a link then you can use their referral code.
 We will cover this in more detail below in the referral section.

-When you are at the verification step you are required to provide a government issued identity document as well as a picture of yourself holding this document.
+For this manual verification check, you are required to provide a government issued identity document as well as a picture of yourself holding this document.
 You are also required to provide a proof of address.

 There are a number of documents that can be used for this purpose and you can find more information here.
 However, the most important information that is required on this document is that your full name and address are visible.

-If you would like to convert your account to a business account then there are some additional documents.
-They will need to see the business articles of incorporation as well as the corporate resolution.
+If you would like to convert your personal account into a business account, you will be requested additional information.
+Amongst them, Bitbuy might request the business articles of incorporation along with other corporate documentations.

 Deposits / Withdrawals